 and are shown below:

-int iPlaySound(const char *filename, bool loop = false, int volume = 100)
+int iPlaySound(const char *filename, int loop = 0, int volume = 100)

 filename